Eelkhoorn/stm8ef-mu/README.md

 in muforth do
 chat
 flash-image
-' D6-int INT_EXTI3 wv  ( write the interrupt vectors)
+' D6-int INT_EXTI3 !flash  ( write the interrupt vectors)
-' TIM1-int INT_TIM1 wv
+' TIM1-int INT_TIM1 !flash
 ULOCK 200 EE.BDL !
 LOCK  ( push button bounce delay)
-' init 'BOOT wv
+' init 'BOOT !flash
 COLD

 To be able to chat again the background task has to be stopped:  bgs